 Fatal and serious infectious complications can occur with INQOVI.
 Pneumonia occurred in 21% of patients, with Grade 3 or 4 occurring in 15%.
 Sepsis occurred in 14% of patients, with Grade 3 or 4 occurring in 11%.
 Fatal pneumonia occurred in 1% of patients, fatal sepsis in 1%, and fatal septic shock in 1%.

 Obtain complete blood cell counts prior to initiation of INQOVI, prior to each cycle, and as clinically indicated to monitor response and toxicity.
 Administer growth factors and anti-infective therapies for treatment or prophylaxis as appropriate.
 Delay the next cycle and resume at the same or reduced dose as recommended.

 Embryo-Fetal Toxicity: INQOVI can cause fetal harm.
 Advise pregnant women of the potential risk to a fetus.
 Advise patients to use effective contraception during treatment and for 6 months (females) or 3 months (males) after last dose.

 Serious adverse reactions in > 5% of patients included febrile neutropenia (30%), pneumonia (14%), and sepsis (13%).
 Fatal adverse reactions included sepsis (1%), septic shock (1%), pneumonia (1%), respiratory failure (1%), and one case each of cerebral hemorrhage and sudden death.

-Lactation: Because of the potential for serious adverse reactions in the breastfed child, advise women not to breastfeed during treatment with INQOVI and for at least 2 weeks after the last dose.
+Lactation: Because of the potential for serious adverse reactions in the breastfed child, advise women not to breastfeed during treatment with INQOVI and for 2 weeks after the last dose.